IST263/fall2019m004/docs/index.md

 ## Questions / Discussions / Contacting the Instructor
-This class will use Slack as the primary platform for all forms of communication.
-All registered students will receive an invite to join the class's Slack team.
+This class will use Gitter as the primary platform for group discussions.
+All registered students will receive an invite to join the class's Gitter team.
 It is a free service.
-<p>**Slack Team URL - [https://ist263-m005.slack.com/](https://ist263-m005.slack.com/)**  </p
+<p>**Gitter Team URL - [https://gitter.im/IST-263-M005](https://gitter.im/IST-263-M005/)**  </p
-<p>*If you must you can send a message to the Instructor via Blackboard.*</p>
+<p>*If you must, you can direct message the instructor on Gitter and/or send a message via Blackboard.*</p>

 ## Instructor